Malcolm X at Sidi Gaber (short story)

 “Mr. Mahfouz, I’m not ignorant,” said Malcolm.
 “I know injustice when I come across it.
 I see the shoeshine boy sitting over there and wonder if he will survive to see tomorrow.
 But you need to understand something, I walk the streets here and have not been deprived of my rights or had my color questioned.
 This is radical for a black man from America.”

 Malcolm was by now tired of Mahfouz’s cynicism.
 He politely stood up with the parting words, “It was a pleasure to meet you,” but Mahfouz placed his hand on Malcolm’s arm.
 “Please, sit down.
-I apologise if my words upset you.
+I apologize if my words upset you.
 That was not my intention.”
 Malcolm reluctantly sat back down.

 Mahfouz looked like he was about to say something but just nodded his head.

 Mahfouz pulled out the newspaper with Malcolm’s interview.
 “Let me quote you, ‘I’m for justice, no matter who it is for or against, etc., etc. I’m for whoever and whatever benefits humanity as a whole.’
-Unlike what is written here, in person, you admit you are not for justice for everyone.”
+Unlike what is written here, in person, you admit you are not for justice for all.”

 “You are putting words into my mouth,” said Malcolm.